 On behalf of James, Telesphore and the people of Burundi, Aike and the people of the Philippines, Matt who is now back in the USA working to build up his funds again, and myself I thank each one of you who has made this work possible and has shared in the blessing that come from doing a work like this.

 Thank you for considering this work.
-Please go to the donation page or you can send a cheque or money order to
+Please go to the donation page.

 In the Mail this Week